Earning the BCPA Credential

 - Deadline to register and pay fees for the fall exam: September 10, 2020

 - Scheduling authorizations emailed to registered candidates: Beginning week of August 3, 2020

 - Exam results available: Week of November 16, 2020

 - Certificates mailed: Week of December 14, 2020

 - Ethical Standards

 - The Health Care Handbook: A Clear and Concise Guide to the United States Health Care System – Note: While PACB does not endorse this publication as a study resource specific to the BCPA exam, candidates may find it useful in providing a concise overview of the US Health Care System.

-Registration for the Fall exam must be completed by August 30, 2019.
+Registration for the Spring exam must be completed by February 20, 2020.